d2l-ai/d2l-en/chapter_introduction/index.md

 that is related to search and ranking.
 The problems are similar insofar as the goal is to display a set of relevant items to the user.
 The main difference is the emphasis on *personalization* to specific users in the context of recommender systems.
-For instance, for movie recommendations, the results page for a SciFi fan and the results page for a connoisseur of Peter Sellers comedies might differ significantly.
+For instance, for movie recommendations, the results page for a science fiction fan and the results page for a connoisseur of Peter Sellers comedies might differ significantly.
-Similar problems pop up in other recommendation settings, e.g., for retail products, music, or news recommendation.
+Similar problems pop up in other recommendation settings, e.g., for retail products, music, and news recommendation.

 In some cases, customers provide explicit feedback communicating how much they liked a particular product
-(e.g., the product ratings and reviews on Amazon, IMDB, GoodReads, etc.).
+(e.g., the product ratings and reviews on Amazon, IMDb, and GoodReads).
 In some other cases, they provide implicit feedback, e.g., by skipping titles on a playlist, which might indicate dissatisfaction but might just indicate that the song was inappropriate in context.
-In the simplest formulations, these systems are trained to estimate some score $y_{ij}$, such as an estimated rating or the probability of purchase, given a user $u_i$ and product $p_j$.
+In the simplest formulations, these systems are trained to estimate some score, such as an estimated rating or the probability of purchase, given a user and an item.

-Given such a model, then for any given user, we could retrieve the set of objects with the largest scores $y_{ij}$, which could then be recommended to the customer.
+Given such a model,
+for any given user,
+we could retrieve the set of objects with the largest scores, which could then be recommended to the user.
-Production systems are considerably more advanced and take detailed user activity and item characteristics into account when computing such scores. :numref:`fig_deeplearning_amazon` is an example of deep learning books recommended by Amazon based on personalization algorithms tuned to capture the author's preferences.
+Production systems are considerably more advanced and take detailed user activity and item characteristics into account when computing such scores. :numref:`fig_deeplearning_amazon` is an example of deep learning books recommended by Amazon based on personalization algorithms tuned to capture one's preferences.

 ![Deep learning books recommended by Amazon.](../img/deeplearning-amazon.jpg) :label:`fig_deeplearning_amazon`

 Despite their tremendous economic value, recommendation systems naively built on top of predictive models suffer some serious conceptual flaws.
-To start, we only observe *censored feedback*.
+To start, we only observe *censored feedback*: users preferentially rate movies that they feel strongly about.
+For example,
+on a five-point scale,
-Users preferentially rate movies that they feel strongly about: you might notice that items receive many 5 and 1 star ratings but that there are conspicuously few 3-star ratings.
+you might notice that items receive many five and one star ratings but that there are conspicuously few three-star ratings.
 Moreover, current purchase habits are often a result of the recommendation algorithm currently in place, but learning algorithms do not always take this detail into account.